kca-docker/holdingnuts_server/README.md

 # Getting Started

-These instructions will cover usage information and for the docker container
+These instructions will cover usage information and for running the docker container.

 ## Prerequisities